Treatment of Migraine Treatment

 Who is it for?

 It is to be kept in mind that every individual who is older than six months should be vaccinated.
 While it is said that getting a vaccine shot year after year reduces its effectiveness, it is still important to do so.
 This is because each year, the shot is altered to reflect the biggest virus threats in that year.
 There might be few side effects of the flu vaccine such as redness in the injected area, soreness or swelling.
 However, as long as one gets a flu shot in time, it is almost a given that there will be almost no time spent ‘down with the flu’.
+If you wish to discuss about any specific problem, you can consult a general physician.

 I have 2 small terminal ileum ulcer.
 Kya ise crohn disease b khate hai ya fr dono main difference hai.
 Please tell me